jspong/jspong.github.io/_posts/2021-07-19-AbstractDynamoAttributes.md

 ## Phase 2: Every Foo Has a Bar

-Sometimes it's not that simple, and you want to have structured attributes that are modeled with custom object types.
+Sometimes it's not that simple and you want to have structured attributes that are modeled with custom object types.
 DynamoDB can store maps, but we don't want to have to write our own code converting back-and-forth between Json maps and our Java objects.
-Thankfully, the [Jackson](https://github.com/FasterXML/jackson) library handles serializing and deserializing objects to/from Json strings, and Dynamo has the [`@DynamoDBTypeConvertedJson`](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/dynamodbv2/datamodeling/DynamoDBTypeConvertedJson.html) attribute to use Jackson to serialize your objects to JSON and then deserialize them on read:
+Thankfully, the [Jackson](https://github.com/FasterXML/jackson) library handles serializing and deserializing objects to/from Json strings and Dynamo has the [`@DynamoDBTypeConvertedJson`](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/dynamodbv2/datamodeling/DynamoDBTypeConvertedJson.html) attribute to use Jackson to serialize your objects to JSON and then deserialize them on read:

 ```java